ALM VIEWER

 Medical data can be sent between Picture Archiving and Communication System (PACS) and other systems and components in distant places via the PACS communication network.
 Like other computer networks, PACS Network provides a route to communicate between the Imagine Modelity, Gateway Computer, PACS Server, Display and Review WSS, HIS/RIS system, and other external medical sites.

-LAN Network to connect various departments to a hospital (intra-hospital);
+• LAN Network to connect various departments to a hospital (intra-hospital);

-Tele-radiology network to transfer medical data to other external hospitals in that region.
+• Tele-radiology network to transfer medical data to other external hospitals in that region.

-PACS archive and serve
+PACS Archive and Server

 Information and imaging of all patients are sent to the PACS server for collection.
 The data collection is sent from the Gateway computer and from the PACS/RIS system to the PACS server.
 The Picture Archiving and Communication System (PACS) server, which is the heart and engine of PACS, has two main components: storage media (database) and a collection system.
 The PAC collection system requires two levels for collection: short-term and long-term.
 Data (image) from a short-term level is restored in 2 seconds, while in the long term, people are restored in 3 minutes.

-Automatic correlation cures images from recorded exams.
+• Automatic image correlation from recorded tests

 A presentation is a crucial component of the WS Picture Archiving and Communication System (PACS) network that is necessary for clinical adoption of PAC.
 There is a hardware component that replaces the generator or manual light box in the radiology system.
 Today, most radiologists analyze films in a misleading room using light boxes or generators.
 Light boxes are bright boards, where ~ 12 films can be hung at once for review, and physical 8 of 200 films of a patient can be converted to a position to diagnose goals.